Eric-Kosovec/DougBot/README.md

 # DougBot
-Discord bot for the SadDoug Guild.
+Discord bot for the SadDoug guild.

 ## Running/Development
 * Install Python version 3.7 or higher.
 While installing, check the button add Python to PATH variable; otherwise, it must be done manually.